 Stroll through Philadelphia’s distinct neighborhoods

 Explore one of the most walkable downtowns in the nation on your own two feet, instead of using rideshare or hailing a cab, with a self-guided adventure through our city’s multicultural communities.
-To learn more about the history of each neighborhood, join one of Philly Tour Hub’s many different walking tours, including one that guides you through the mosaic-lined streets of South Philadelphia and into the Italian Market, where you can shop from a mix of independent vendors representing a variety of global cuisines and cultures.
+To learn more about the history of each neighborhood, join one of WeVenture’s many different walking tours, including one that guides you through the mosaic-lined streets of South Philadelphia and into the Italian Market, where you can shop from a mix of independent vendors representing a variety of global cuisines and cultures.
 WeVenture uses electric vehicles with small groups for their tours and intentionally connects guests to small local businesses in order to promote strong communities and local consumption.

 Bike your way through the city